Ken Willis

 Robert Kenneth Willis II (born October 6, 1966) is an American former professional football player who was a placekicker in the National Football League (NFL) for the Dallas Cowboys, Tampa Bay Buccaneers, and New York Giants.
 He played college football for the Kentucky Wildcats.

-Early years
+Early life

 Willis attended Owensboro High School, where he was a kicker and punter.
 He was a teammate of future NFL player Mark Higgs.
 He received All-region honors as a senior.

 He also lettered in baseball and soccer.
 He was named All-conference in baseball as a senior.

 College career

 Willis moved on to play for Centre College, where he was the team's kicker and punter.
 He transferred to the University of Kentucky at the end of his first year.

 In 1986, he was redshirted.
 As a sophomore, he handled all of the team's kickoffs.
 The next season, he earned the placekicker starting job.

 As a senior, he registered a 77.3% average (17 of 22) on field goal attempts, good for third in school history.
 He also set the school mark for points in a game (15) and tied the school record for field goals in a game (4).

 He left as the school's most accurate kicker with a 70.8% average (29 of 41) on field goals.
 He also made 29 field goals (second in school history) and had an 89% average (34 of 38) on extra points.

 A Math major, he received Academic All-SEC honors three years in a row.